MoleMan1024/audiowagon/docs/faq.markdown

 ### Files on my USB drive were deleted!

 This usually means the FAT32 filesystem was damaged somehow.
-Unfortunately this still sometimes happens to a few people.
-I am trying my best to avoid this situation but sometimes I don't know why it happens.
+I am trying my best to avoid this situation, if you encounter this in a recent version of the app, please send a bug report.
 Here are some things you can try if this happens to you:

 - First of all do not store any important data on the USB drive other than audio files.
 Keep a copy of those files on your PC
 - Update the app to version 0.6.1 or higher, there was an issue in earlier versions that could cause this corruption
 - Try using a different USB drive (flash memory can wear out after some years)
-- Try putting less data on the USB drive (this issue seems to happen more frequently to people who have gigabytes of music that they bring into their car)
+- Try putting less data on the USB drive
 - Make sure to always properly eject the USB drive before unplugging it.
 Do not assume that if the infotainment screen is off it is safe to unplug the USB drive.
 Like on your phone, even with the screen off the Android system might still be running.
-- Try turning off log files in the settings screen.
-The log file will likely be lost anyway if the filesystem is damaged.
-This will avoid that anything is written to the USB drive, the app will only read from it in this case.

 You might be able to recover some of your data using e.g. Windows *chkdsk* tool.
 You should re-format the USB drive afterwards to make sure it is in a clean state.